Anne Cannon Forsyth: Educational activism

 Born into a wealthy family in Winston-Salem, North Carolina, Forsyth felt the need to help under-represented people.
 Specifically, Forsyth was concerned with the problems of poverty and racism.
 She began her work helping this cause by creating the Anne C. Stouffer Foundation in 1967, which aimed to "promote the integration of southern preparatory schools".
 Shortly after, John Ehle took over management of the program; Ehle and his wife, the actress Rosemary Harris, can be heard interviewing prospective Black candidates on surviving recordings.
 The Anne C. Stouffer Foundation largely helped integrate the Virginia Episcopal School in 1967, Bill Alexander and Marvin Barnard were among the first two to attend.
+That same year, the Stouffer Foundation also helped break the racial barrier at Saint Andrew's School in Boca Raton, Florida.
 Forsyth rationalized starting the program because of the benefits she believed both black and white students would acquire.
 The foundation over the course of its operation from 1967 to 1975 enabled 142 students, mainly African Americans, to attend prep schools throughout the southern United States.